 Author contributions.
 ZC designed the experiments and performed the simulations.
 GL analysed the ice particle concentrations.
-ZC and AB prepared the manuscript with contributions from all co-authors.
+ZC and AB prepared the manuscript with contributions from all the co-authors.
+YH had been involved in model code modification and data analysis.
+AB, ZC, TC, KB, PF, and LB had contributed to data acquisition.
+RH had been involved in data analysis.